drhsqlite/fossil-mirror/www/gitusers.md

         git push work master      # send your changes from home up git pull work master      # get your coworkers’ changes

-Because we didn’t use `--set-upstream/-u` here, we have to name the “work” origin explicitly in these commands.
-(This also shows Git’s unwillingness to sync branch names, covered elsewhere in this document.)
+Alternately, we could add “`--set-upstream/-u work`” to the first command if we were coming into work long enough to do several Git-based things, not just pop in and sync.
+That would allow the second to be just “`git pull`”, but the cost is that when returning home, you’d have to manually reset the upstream again.

+This example also shows a consequence of that fact that [Git doesn’t sync branch names](#syncall): you have to keep repeating yourself, “master, master.”

 ### Fossil Method